+1 Term

-First Year 1 Term 2 3
+First Year 1 2 3

-WR121, 122, and/or 123 English

-Composition 3 3 (3)
+WR121, 122, and/or 123 English Composition (WR121, 122 and SP111 or 218 for SOU) 3 3 (3)

 Social Science courses 3 3 3

 Arts and Letters/Humanities courses 3 3 3

 HPE295 Health and Fitness for Life or elective 3

-Math/Science courses(MTH111 College Algebra and MTH112 Trigonometry, or MTH241 or 251 Calculus for B.S. degree for OSU.
-MTH111 and CS161 Computer Science I for WOU or second year

-Foreign Language) 4 4 4
+Math/Science courses(MTH111 College Algebra and MTH112 Trigonometry, or MTH241 or 251 Calculus for BS degree for OSU.
+MTH111 and CS161 Computer Science I for WOU or second year Foreign Language) 4 4 4

-Electives (Foreign Language for B.A. degree, Computer Science, and Math for BS degree required at OSU; CS101 Introduction to Microcomputer Applications for SOU and WOU; Foreign Language or MTH105 Introduction to Contemporary Mathematics, MTH111 College Algebra, MTH243
+Electives (Foreign Language for BA degree, 7 7 7

+Computer Science, and Math for BS degree required at OSU; CS101 Introduction to Microcomputer Applications for SOU and WOU; Foreign Language or MTH105 Introduction to Contemporary Mathematics, MTH111 College Algebra, MTH243 Probability and Statistics 1

-Probability and Statistics 1 for UO) 3 3 3
+for UO) 3 3 3

 Second Year 4 5 6

-PS201, 202 American Government (required at SOU and recommended for OSU and UO; PS201 for WOU; PS201, 202 not required at PSU) PS203 State and Local Government and/or 3 3
+PS201, 202 American Government (required at SOU and recommended for OSU and UO; PS201 for WOU; PS201, 202 not required at PSU) 3 3

-PS205 State and Eocar Government and/or PS205 International Relations recom- mended (both required at WOU; and ful- fills requirement at UO; PS205 required at OSU and SOU) (3)
+PS203 State and Local Government and/or PS205 International Relations recommended (both required at WOU; and fulfills requirement at UO; PS205 required at

+OSU and elective at SOU) (3)

 Math/Science courses 4 4 4

 Arts and Letters/Humanities courses 3 3 3

 Social Science courses 3 3 3

-Electives (Social Science electives and one computer science class beyond CS101 for WOU or second year Foreign Language; second year Foreign Language for OSU if chosen instead of math and computer science; second-year Foreign Language for UO if Foreign Language is chosen
+Electives (Social Science electives and one computer science class beyond CS101 for WOU or second year Foreign Language; second year Foreign Language for OSU if chosen instead of math and computer science; second-year Foreign Language for UO if Foreign Language is chosen rather than three terms

-rather than three terms of math) To meet four-year college general education requirements.
+of math) To meet four-year college general education requirements.
 3-4 3-4 3-4